chiraganand05/SQL-Projects/README.md

 # SQL Projects
-### Hello folks
+## Hello folks

-This section of SQL Case Study uses data from mode.com website.
-It's free to use, you just have to sign in.
-They have a huge resource of datasets to practice.

-Steps I followed:

-Login to mode.com
-Export the required dataset(by default .csv format) Open your MySQL Workbench.
-Create a new database 'casestudies' using command 'create database casestudies' Run the SQL command 'use casestudies' to work in the specific database Import the .csv dataset downloaded from mode.com
+This SQL project uses datasets from mode.com.
+Sign up in mode.com then click on the "+" sign, we will get the SQL editor where we are going to execute our SQL queries.
-The .csv dataset will be imported in current database i.e., 'casestudies' Run 'Select * from table_name' to view your imported dataset.
+Run 'Select * from table_name' to view your imported dataset.

-Once all above steps are performed successfully, jump right into deriving insights from your data.
-Yay, happy exploring :)
+Let's jump right into deriving useful insights from various datasets.